ProgramValley/Web-Maker/README.md

 # Web-Maker
-Program for create basic HTML and CSS webside
-Place your images an videos into specific folders in output folder will be your finished web
+Program for create basic HTML and base CSS webside Place your images an videos into specific folders in output folder will be your finished web